Start My Answer

 • File a formal request demanding Universal Credit Services prove that you owe the amount they say.
 They also need to prove you are the person who owes the debt.

-• Consider raising at least one affirmative defense, such as a violation of the FDCPA by a debt collector affiliated with Universal Credit Services.
+• Consider raising at least one affirmative defense, such as the statute of limitations, in your Answer.

 Good luck!